gruntwork-io/docs/_docs-sources/refarch/access/how-to-auth-ec2/index.md

 ## Add users to SSH IAM Groups

-When running ssh-grunt, each EC2 instance specifies from which IAM Groups it will allow SSH access, and SSH access with sudo permissions.
-By default, these IAM Group names are ssh-grunt-users and ssh-grunt-sudo-users, respectively.
+When running `ssh-grunt`, each EC2 instance specifies from which IAM Groups it will allow SSH access, and SSH access with sudo permissions.
+By default, these IAM Group names are `ssh-grunt-users` and `ssh-grunt-sudo-users`, respectively.
 To be able to SSH to an EC2 instance, your IAM User must be added to one of these IAM Groups (see Configure other IAM Users for instructions).

 ## Upload your public SSH key